TENK-DAO/tenk/README.md

 }, options?: ChangeMethodOptions): Promise<providers.FinalExecutionOutcome>;

-// Creates a function call action that can be added to a transaction nft_transferTx(args: {
+// Creates a function call action that can be added to a transaction
+// See the `./scripts/deploy.ts` for how this can be used nft_transferTx(args: {
     receiver_id: AccountId;
     token_id: TokenId;